biorack/metatlas/docs/Targeted_Analysis.md

    JGI-HILIC 20210804_JGI-AK_PA-CT_507784_Frtlzr_Set1_QE-139_HILICZ_USHXG01490 0
 ```

 This will submit a slurm job.
-On Cori, you will receive an email when the job
+You may receive an email when the job
 starts executing and when it has completed.
-On Perlmutter, the SLRUM job
-notifications emails are currently broken.
-Typical HILIC jobs take several hours
+Typical HILIC jobs take several
-to complete.
+hours to complete.

 #### Evaluate Outputs